 Another good thing about a line of credit—once it’s authorized—is that you don’t have to produce any proof of the renovations that you’ve done.
 What’s more, when you renew your mortgage, you can refinance the amount owing on your line of credit if the value of your property is high enough.

 In addition to these two solutions recommended by our expert, there are other ways to increase your cash flow to offset the cost of renovations.
+The personal loan can also be an option, discuss with an advisor to find out what's best for you.

 Just like condo owners who have a certain amount transferred to a contingency fund every month, Louis-François Ethier suggests opting for systematic savings.
 “Having a cushion enables you to deal with unforeseen events more quickly and instils excellent financial habits.
 No one wants to stop their kitchen renovation partway through because they’ve run out of money.”